 Only use registered taxis and authorised limousines, which can be arranged through your hotel.
 Ensure the meter is used.

-A public bus network operates a limited service on the island.
-Services do not operate on Sundays or holidays.
+There is a limited public bus service on the island.
+Buses don't operate on Sundays or holidays.

 Guam Regional Transit Authority

-Cruise vessels stop over in Guam.
+Cruise vessels stop in Guam.
 See our Cruises page for more information.

 Yachts must clear customs and immigration at Apra Harbour.
 See